h4tr3d/laser-tank/README.md

 # laser-tank
-Port of the Laser Tank game to Linux initially written for ColibriOS: http://habrahabr.ru/post/248001
+Port of the Laser Tank game to Linux initially written for KolibriOS: http://habrahabr.ru/post/248001

 # Build